kubernetes/community/keps/sig-contributor-experience/0005-contributor-site.md

 ## Summary

 We need a way to organize and publish information targeted at contributors.
-In order to continue to scale the Kubernetes community we need a convenient, scalable and findable way to publish information.
+In order to continue to scale the Kubernetes contributor community we need a convenient, scalable and findable way to publish information.

 ## Motivation